 Ragusa Sicily, Italy Travel Guide

 Ragusa relies mostly on local bus services operated by AST (Azienda Siciliana Trasporti).
-These buses link Ragusa Superiore and Ragusa Ibla, as well as routes within Ragusa Superiore.
+These buses link Ragusa Superiore and Ragusa Ibla, along with routes within Ragusa Superiore.
 No metro or tram system is present in Ragusa.
 The bus system is straightforward and generally reliable, especially for connecting the upper and lower towns.

-The main bus terminal in Ragusa Superiore sits on Piazza Fratelli Rosselli, adjacent to the train station.
-This location serves as a key location for both local and regional bus services.
+The main bus terminal in Ragusa Superiore sits on Piazza Fratelli Rosselli, beside the train station.
+This place serves as a key location for both local and regional bus services.

-Older buses may not be fully accessible for wheelchair users.
+Older buses could have limited accessibility for wheelchair users.
 Ragusa Ibla's terrain, with steep hills and stairs, has challenges regardless of bus type.

 Consult the AST website for current timetables or ask at your accommodation for up-to-date schedules.
 Allow extra time for your journey as buses may run late.